lady-thee/hngx-s2-simple-crud-api/DOCUMENTATION.md

 *buildCommand*: This indicates the base build command for the application.

+Create a `requirement.txt` file in the root folder, because sometimes render doesn't work well with pipenv, so using the good old-fashioned way, `pip` is an alternative.

+   1. Run `pipenv run pip freeze requirements.txt`
+   2. Run 'pipenv run pip install <package>`

+   Render will sometimes require you to downgrade some of the requirements.

 4. Push the code to GitHub.
 Render wil deploy from the GitHub repository.

 5. On render dashbord, create a new PostgreSQL database.
 Fill the form for the database.